Wat Phra Kaew, Chiang Rai

 Wat Phra Kaew (วัดพระแก้ว) is a third-common-class royal temple situated in the area of 10,640 square metres on Trairat road, Wiang sub-district, Muang Chiang Rai in Chiang Rai City, Thailand.
 The King of Thailand upgraded the temple to the royal temple on May 31, 1978.
 The temple gains historical importance as the place where the Emerald Buddha was found.
 It is also one of the main centres of Buddhist education and the Sangha's administration in northern Thailand.

 Wat Phra Kaew is famous throughout Thailand as the original home of the translucent green Buddha which graces the Emerald Buddha Temple in Bangkok's Grand Palace.
 It was discovered in 1434 when a bolt of lightning hit an old Chedi.
 In the occasion of Princess Mother at her 90 years in 1990, Phra Yok Chiangrai, made of jade brought from Canada, a replica of that image was created to presides over at Hor Phra Yok, which was opened by Princess Kalayaniwattana on November 26, 1998.

-Wat Phra Kaew is also famous as the one of the royally endowed temple in this province.
-The abbot, Phra Dhammarachanuwat is the ecclesiastical head of all North Thailand.
+Wat Phra Kaew is also famous as one of the royally endowed temple in this province.
+The abbot, Phra Dhammarachanuwat, is the ecclesiastical head of all North Thailand.

 Like many temples throughout Thailand, Wat Phra Kaew is the beneficiary of many donations of important religious art works from members of its parish making merit.
 Arguably being the most important temple in the province, this Wat Phra Kaew has received more than its share over many centuries.